manfred-kaiser/manfred-kaiser/README.md

 <img src="https://ssh-mitm.at/assets/images/streamline-free/monitor-loading-progress.svg" align="left" width="128">

+The first step to using any software package is getting it properly installed.

 To install SSH-MITM, simply run this simple command in your terminal of choice:

     $ pip install ssh-mitm